 Morita: "Frank, you share information about Aso on social media in both English and French, right?
 What do you feel is the biggest theme of working here?"

-Frank: “I would like to let more people know about Aso.
-I myself didn’t even know the name Aso until I moved to Kumamoto.
-There is such a unique, natural environment here.
-A volcano that frequently erupts and the surrounding caldera, the scenery of the rice fields growing in the Aso Basin, the Aso Shrine, and even the friendly people who live in the area.
-I think one will find it to be a unique experience just being here.”
+Frank: "I want to let more people know about Aso.
+I didn't even know the name Aso until I moved to Kumamoto.
+There's such a unique natural environment here—a frequently erupting volcano, the surrounding caldera, the scenic rice fields in the Aso Basin, the Aso Shrine, and the friendly locals.
+Just being here is a unique experience."

-Morita: “It’s really encouraging to have someone like you, who speaks English, French, and Japanese, and knows both Western and Japanese culture pretty well, as a guide.
-What kinds of questions do you often get?”
+Morita: "It's really encouraging to have someone like you, who speaks English, French, and Japanese, and knows both Western and Japanese cultures well, as a guide.
+What kinds of questions do you often get?"

-Frank: “Aside from general tourist information, I often get asked culture-related questions.
-For example, the other day a French couple asked me why some Japanese people seemed startled when they greeted them.
-They worried they were saying something rude.
-But I told them not to worry, and explained that many Japanese people are shy, and may just have been confused about how to react when greeted by foreigners.”
+Frank: "Aside from general tourist information, I often get culture-related questions.
+For example, a French couple recently asked me why some Japanese people seemed startled when they greeted them.
+They were worried they had said something rude.
+I told them not to worry and explained that many Japanese people are shy and might just be unsure how to react when greeted by foreigners."

 Remembering the History and Mountain Faith of the Hunters and Gatherers at Aso Shrine

-At last, we reach the final stop of our trip: the Aso Shrine.
+At last, we reach the final stop of our trip: Aso Shrine.

-Aso Shrine was the chief shrine of the Higo Province, and enshrined the local deities of Higo.
-The tower gate and worship hall were destroyed in the Kumamoto earthquake of April 2016 and is currently undergoing reconstruction.
-The first, second, and third shrines that were once hidden behind the worship hall are now in front and visible to worshippers.
+Aso Shrine was the chief shrine of the Higo Province and enshrined the local deities of Higo.
+The tower gate and worship hall were destroyed in the Kumamoto earthquake of April 2016 and are currently undergoing reconstruction.
+Now, the first, second, and third shrines, which were once hidden behind the worship hall, are in front and visible to worshippers.

-Timothy: “That’s really interesting.
-I knew about the hunting and gathering people of Western society for a long time, but now I’m learning even more.”
+Timothy: "That's really interesting.
+I knew about the hunting and gathering societies in Western history, but now I'm learning even more about Japan's ancient cultures."

-Morita: “The Jomon Period, which is said to have lasted about 13,000 years, was an era of hunters and gatherers.
-Their influences still remain in Japan, especially seen through Shintoism.
-In that period, the culture of rice cultivation was gradually spreading from the main continent through Japan and small state organizations were forming.
-However, because the Aso Region was blanketed with a thin layer of volcanic ash, the construction of rice paddies was not possible.
-But the people of Aso had already developed a culture of maintaining the rich hunting grounds of the outer rim grasslands through periodic field burning.
-They were able to thrive as a society of hunters and gatherers, without having to rely on cultivating rice.
-I think that was their greatest strength.
-However, the smaller rice-cultivating nations merged over and over, eventually growing larger and larger until the land here also came under its control.”
+Morita: "The Jomon Period, which lasted about 13,000 years, was an era of hunters and gatherers.
+Their influences are still present in Japan, especially in Shintoism.
+During that period, rice cultivation gradually spread from the continent through Japan, and small state organizations began forming.
+However, the Aso Region, covered with a thin layer of volcanic ash, couldn't support rice paddies.
+Instead, the people of Aso developed a culture of maintaining the rich hunting grounds of the outer rim grasslands through periodic field burning.
+They thrived as hunters and gatherers without relying on rice cultivation.
+That was their greatest strength.
+Over time, smaller rice-cultivating nations merged and grew larger, eventually bringing the Aso area under their control."

-Timothy: “And that lead to the establishment of the Yamato Nation.”
+Timothy: "And that led to the establishment of the Yamato Nation."

-Morita: “Exactly.
-However, at that time, the victorious side did not enslave the losing side.
-Instead, they built shrines for the deities of the losing side, and established a reconciliation policy.”
+Morita: "Exactly.
+However, the victorious side didn't enslave the losing side.
+Instead, they built shrines for the deities of the losing side and established a reconciliation policy."

 Timothy: "So that's why the Aso Shrine was built."